 The physician-scientists at Johns Hopkins Kimmel Cancer Center have a long history of accomplishments in the field of blood and bone marrow cancers, and helped develop and continually expand the field of bone marrow transplantation.

+If you or a family member has just been diagnosed with a cancer of the blood or bone marrow, your mind probably is swimming with questions.
+That's normal.
 Our job is to help you sort through the questions, find answers, and, most important, help you find treatment with the greatest chance of success - at a center known for its long history of success.

 Some of the information on this site applies to all of these cancers, some just to your type.
 We'll walk you through both.

 Some cancer treatments extend over many weeks and have grueling side effects.
 We have developed treatment models that get you out of the hospital and back to your family sooner.
 In addition to a team of remarkable nurses, we provide case managers, social workers and financial counselors to help lift some non-medical burdens from you and your family.
-Read more on our Inpatient/Outpatient Program and Support Services and a Nursing Excellence story.

 New Approaches to Care and Treatments

 Scientists at the Johns Hopkins Kimmel Cancer Center have led the way in treating blood and bone marrows cancers and disorders.
 These scientists are making new strides in laboratory and clinical research to set the pace for future treatments.